-GS1 barcodes and Global Trade Item Numbers (GTINs) are necessary for most online and traditional retailers including Amazon, eBay, Alibaba, Google, Carrefour, Tesco and Walmart
+GS1 barcodes/GTINs are necessary for most online and traditional retailers including Amazon, eBay, Alibaba, Google, Carrefour, Tesco and Walmart

 GS1 is the only official provider of GS1 GTINs and EAN/UPC barcodes globally.